AnJT/Human-Computer-Interaction/Lab 2 Image Retrieval/README.md

 #### Show all labels

-Users can see the picture label in the search results, and can click the label to view the pictures containing only this label
+Users can see the image label in the search results, and can click the label to view the iamge containing only this label

 - ```html
   <button id="btn-cat-0" class="btn-category">all</button>